meteorhacks/meteorhacks.github.io/_posts/2015-02-04-cluster-a-different-kind-of-load-balancer-for-meteor.md

 We are currently using cluster in production for both [Kadira](https://kadira.io/) and [BulletProof Meteor](https://bulletproofmeteor.com/).
 We are satisfied with its performance and now we don't need to monitor and manage a Nginx layer.
 We are planning a performance test and we'll publish the results soon.

+> EDIT: We did a performance test.
+Here are the [results](https://meteorhacks.com/cluster-performance-test-its-impressive.html).

 ## Next

 Cluster is not just a load balancer, it's a service discovery solution for Meteor.
 It is well suited for microservices.
 We'll write a blog post about that soon.
 In the meantime, try to follow these resources.